MicrosoftDocs/msteams-docs/msteams-platform/bots/design/bots.md

 #### Don't: Obscure your bot's features

 First impressions matter.
-People will likely be confused or suspicious when presented with a nondescriptive message.
+People will likely be confused or suspicious when presented with a nondescriptive message to sign in.

    :::column-end:::
 :::row-end:::